Egg donation is often recommended if you are unable to produce your own eggs. This might be because:

 - Known donation – this is where you know the person who is donating the eggs, who may be a family member or friend

 - Unknown donation – the Agora has an egg donor programme using both altruistic donors and egg-sharers.
 Although it is called ‘unknown donation’ it is no longer anonymous since a change in the law in 2005.
 This means that children born as a result of egg or sperm donation in the UK have the right to access identifiable information about their donor once they reach the age of 18.
-If you would like to join the egg donation waiting list, there is a £300 fee.
-This will be offset against your treatment once a suitable donor has been found.
-The fee is non-refundable if you decide to be removed from the waiting list.
+If you would like to join the egg donation waiting list, there is a £300 fee, which is non-refundable.
 Contact our egg donation nurse coordinator for more information.

 We have close links with IVI Valencia, a fertility clinic in Spain that specialises in egg freezing and egg donation.
 Donation in Spain remains completely anonymous.
 We can also help you access legal advice.